 Not all exotics have problems with their teeth, but chinchilla teeth can be problematic.
 Chinchillas, like some other exotic pets, have the type of teeth that grow continuously throughout their lives.
 These teeth may periodically require tooth trims if your chinchilla doesn't wear them down himself.

 Herbivores such as rabbits, guinea pigs, and chinchillas have long teeth that continuously grow, often requiring tooth trims.
-These teeth are called hypsodont teeth.
-Hypsodont teeth have crowns (the part of the teeth you can see) that extend a great length beyond the gums.
+These teeth, called hypsodont teeth, have crowns (the part of the teeth you can see) that extend a great length beyond the gums.
 Hypsodont teeth are unusually long when compared to the teeth of dogs, cats, or humans.
-The natural grinding action of chewing on toys, hay, and other food items causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut on a regular basis due to a number of health and genetic factors.
+The natural grinding action of chewing on toys, hay, and other food items causes the teeth to stay at an ideal length in normal herbivores, but many need to have their teeth manually cut on a regular basis due to health and genetic factors.

 Overgrown Chinchilla Teeth

 The incisors, or front teeth, of your chinchilla, are the easiest to identify when they become overgrown.
 They will usually grow so long that they begin to curve and stick out between the lips.
 Once they get too long, they can become stuck on things, or worse, grow into the gums or roof of your chinchilla's mouth.
 The molars, or teeth in the back of the mouth, can also reach excessive lengths.
 Molars are difficult to observe without the use of a speculum to look in the back of the mouth, but chinchillas with overgrown molars will commonly hypersalivate and have difficulty chewing and swallowing.